payment-gateway.app Docs

 The important trust boundary is this:

 • Customer upgrades are driven by release metadata from RELEASE_METADATA_URL.
-When registry access credentials are configured, the updater authenticates to that endpoint and receives only the releases entitled for that license.
+When deployment access credentials are configured, the updater authenticates to that endpoint and receives only the releases entitled for that license.
 If the endpoint is unavailable or invalid, the updater stops instead of guessing from registry tags or stale local state.

 Published release notes (changelog-style pages per product version) are maintained in the docs site under Releases.